alexhernandezgarcia/alexhernandezgarcia.github.io/slides/latinx-icml26.md

 --

 .right-column[
-.conclusion[These ideas and terminology is reminiscent of reinforcement learning (RL).]
+.conclusion-float[These ideas and terminology is reminiscent of reinforcement learning (RL).]
 ]

 ---